 The last scandal in the revelation of the Israeli TV regarding the Itamar operation indicates that those who committed the service were from Hamas.
 Something that Fatah’s martyrdom brigades claimed have done and took out the streets in celebrations cheering Abu mizzen’s announcement for an assumed end to Oslo.
 But what is worse doesn’t finish here.
 It is in the mere fact that the Israeli soldiers abducted one of the men from the hospital after having coordinated with the PA security that has informed them about him.

 Israel confirmed again and again that the security coordination between them and the Palestinian side has been at its best levels.

-In the security cabinet Abbas finally did tonight, the Palestinian News kept it unclear to what role would the security take and no statement was made.
-But on the Israeli news it was confirmed that Abbas gave orders to prevent further deterioration of the situation!!!!
+In the security cabinet, Abbas finally did tonight, the Palestinian News kept it unclear to what role would the security take, and no statement was made.
+But on the Israeli news, it was confirmed that Abbas gave orders to prevent further deterioration of the situation!!!!

-A third intifada or any intifada cannot find a way within an authority that is there to first safeguard the occupation, and then and most importantly, when an uprising in this sense should happen while there is an authority that should be responsible for the population, it is the security elements of this authority that should be in the frontline to stand up against the occupation nan its violation.
-Children and young men are not supposed to be on the frontline, and they are not even supposed to be the ones who defend the security of this nation.
+A third intifada or any intifada cannot find a way within an authority that is there to first safeguard the occupation, and then and most importantly, when an uprising in this sense should happen while there is an authority that should be responsible for the population, it is the security elements of this power that should be in the frontline to stand up against the occupation ran its violation.
+Children and young men are not supposed to be on the frontline, and they are not even expected to be the ones who defend the security of this nation.
 It is the responsibility of this authority that claims sovereignty over the people.